Google E-E-A-T

 What does E-E-A-T mean in SEO?

 E-E-A-T is an acronym created by Google which stands for Experience, Expertise, Authoritativeness, and Trustworthiness.
 It is not a ranking factor but rather a component of Google’s Search Quality Evaluator Guidelines (SQEG).
 These comments assist its employees know as Quality Raters in the work of determining whether the search engine results are returning high quality, relevant information.
-While E-E-A-T should not be confused with direct ranking signals, incorporation of E-E-A-T principles into online publishing can give website owners some confidence in knowing that they are meeting Google’s stated definitions of quality and relevance.
+While E-E-A-T should not be confused with direct ranking signals, incorporation of E-E-A-T principles into online publishing can give website owners some confidence in knowing that they are meeting Google’s stated definitions of quality and relevance, emphasizing the importance of content quality.

 EEAT guidelines for quality raters experience, expertise, authority and trust